skirino/slides/slides/raft_fleet/slides.md

 桐野 俊輔 ([skirino](https://github.com/skirino)) @ [ACCESS](http://jp.access-company.com/)

-2016/7/20
+2017/01/11

 ***

-### Motivation
+### Motivation (1)

-- Erlang and Elixir : much higher-level than many other languages
+- Erlang/Elixir: much higher-level than many other languages
-    - most of low-level things are abstracted away
+    - most of low-level stuff is abstracted away
-        - processes and mailboxes as building blocks
+        - processes with mailboxes as building blocks
         - dead simple node-to-node communication (location transparency)

 ---

-### Motivation
+### Motivation (2)

-- Even armed with abstractions provided by Erlang and Elixir, it's still hard to manipulate just a single "state" within a cluster
+- Even armed with Erlang/Elixir, it's still hard to manipulate "state" within a cluster of nodes
     - And actually we want multiple instances of such "state"s

+---

+### Motivation (3)

-- That's because we need to
+- That's because we need
-    - replicate data within multiple nodes for high availability
+    - data replication within multiple nodes
-    - determine leader from replicas to serialize client requests
+    - leader election mechanism (or something similar) to serialize client requests
+        - and failover of a failed leader
-    - migrate a process from a node to another node (while processing client requests) for operational reasons
+    - process migration from a node to another (while processing client requests) for e.g. deployment
-    - load-balance tasks (processes) withing nodes
+    - load-balancing of tasks (processes) within nodes

 ---